 “I’m sorry that you were charged before you were able to cancel your account.
 Of course, I’ll be glad to refund this charge for you.
 The funds will return to your account in a few business days so you can use them elsewhere.”

 There’s a big difference between feeling merely answered, and feeling understood.

-It’s common, in customer service emails, to end with some kind of invitation for the customer to mention any other needs he has—stuff like “Please let me know if you have any further questions.”
+It’s common, in customer service emails, to end with some kind of invitation for the customer to mention any other needs they have—stuff like “Please let me know if you have any further questions.”
 Instead, I try to close emails with a more direct question.
 It’s a great way to maintain that personal connection.
 Here are some examples:

 It’s a small change, but it puts an inviting closure on an email.
 When I use it, I find that my customers are far more likely to respond with thanks (and give positive feedback on our interaction).
 Or, they’ll hang on to my email and reply weeks later when another question comes up.

-At first, adding these techniques to your emails may feel a bit unnatural, especially if you’ve been writing the same way for a long time.
+It’s a lot easier to focus on one change than many at once.
 To help me evolve my writing, I incorporated one new technique at a time until it felt second-nature and then added another.
-That worked well—it’s a lot easier to focus on one change than many at once.
 When I started getting more enthusiastic replies from my customers, I knew the effort was paying off.

 Eventually, these techniques will become second nature and you can continue to test and iterate to see what works best with your customers.
 Doing so will turn your emails from cold and impersonal, to one of your best customer service tools.